-After a position description has been approved in UB Jobs, you will need to schedule a posting meeting with a member of our recruitment team by emailing email@example.com.
+After a position description has been approved in UB Jobs, you will need to schedule a posting meeting with a member of our recruitment team using the form below.
 At this meeting, one of our recruitment specialists will help you finalize your search plan and identify tools that may be useful for your search.
 Some of the features available in UB Jobs are outline on the page below.

 There are many tools available in UB Jobs to make your search easier.
 Consider the following points when planning how you will use UB Jobs:

 Supplemental questions are questions that applicants must answer when completing their online application.

 You can identify which documents are required and/or optional for applicants to submit.